fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 **Memory capacity and bandwidth**: A 70B parameter model with FP16 weights needs about 140 GB just for the model.
 Add gradients, optimizer states (Adam uses 2x model size), and activations, and you're looking at 500+ GB per training step.
 The H100 has 80 GB HBM3, the H200 has 141 GB, and the B200 has 192 GB.
 More memory means larger batch sizes or fewer GPUs needed.

 HBM bandwidth matters too.
-The A100 has 2 TB/s, H100 has 3 TB/s, and B200 has 8 TB/s.
-When you're doing gradient synchronization, higher bandwidth means less time waiting for data transfers.
+The A100 has 2 TB/s, H100 has 3 TB/s, and B200 has 8 TB/s (all per GPU).
+However, interconnect bandwidth (NVLink/InfiniBand) is typically the main bottleneck for gradient synchronization across GPUs.
+HBM bandwidth primarily affects local operations like reduce kernels and fused operators—higher HBM bandwidth means faster local reductions and memory-bound operations.

 **Compute throughput**: This is where Tensor Cores shine.
 The H100 delivers about 1 PFLOP for FP16, while the B200 hits 2.25 PFLOP.
 But raw FLOPS don't tell the whole story—you need to look at what precision you're actually using.
 FP8 training can be 2x faster than FP16, but not all models train well at FP8.
 The Transformer Engine in Hopper and Blackwell architectures automatically switches between FP8 and FP16 during training, which is why you see claims of "6x faster" for certain workloads.

-**Interconnect bandwidth**: NVLink bandwidth determines how fast GPUs can synchronize gradients.
-A100 has 600 GB/s, H100 has 900 GB/s, and B200 has 1.8 TB/s.
+**Interconnect bandwidth**: NVLink bandwidth (per GPU, aggregate bidirectional) determines how fast GPUs can synchronize gradients.
+A100 has 600 GB/s, H100 has 900 GB/s, and B200 has 1.8 TB/s (all per GPU, aggregate bidirectional).
 When you're doing data parallelism, you're doing AllReduce operations every step.
 Faster NVLink means less communication overhead.

 ### Graphics Processing Unit (GPU) Product Families

 NVIDIA ships GPUs in different form factors depending on your needs:

 **HGX (Hyperscale GPU eXchange)** is a baseboard module that OEMs integrate into servers.
-An HGX H100 has 8 H100 GPUs connected via NVSwitch, giving you 640 GB total HBM and 7.2 TB/s aggregate NVLink bandwidth.
+An HGX H100 has 8 H100 GPUs connected via NVSwitch, giving you 640 GB total HBM and 7.2 TB/s system aggregate NVLink bandwidth (8 GPUs × 900 GB/s per GPU).
 You buy this from server vendors like Dell, Supermicro, or Inspur, who add CPUs, storage, and networking.

 **DGX (Deep GPU Xceleration)** is NVIDIA's complete system.
 A DGX H100 is a pre-integrated server with 8 H100s, AMD EPYC CPUs, NVMe storage, and InfiniBand networking.
 It's more expensive but comes with optimized software stack and support.
 DGX systems are what most AI companies use for training—they're tested, documented, and just work.

 **SuperPOD** scales beyond a single server.
 A DGX SuperPOD connects multiple DGX systems (typically 32-64 nodes) via InfiniBand, creating a cluster with thousands of GPUs.
-The GB200 SuperPOD connects 8 GB200 NVL72 units (each with 72 GPUs) for a total of 576 GPUs with 1 PB/s NVLink bandwidth.
+The GB200 SuperPOD connects 8 GB200 NVL72 units (each with 72 GPUs) for a total of 576 GPUs with 1 PB/s system aggregate NVLink bandwidth.

 The GB200 NVL72 is interesting—it's a liquid-cooled rack unit with 36 GB200 superchips (72 GPUs total) connected via NVLink.
 NVIDIA markets it as a "single massive GPU" because the NVLink topology makes all 72 GPUs appear as one unified memory space.
 This is what you'd use for training trillion-parameter models.